nus-cs2103-AY2425S1/ip/docs/README.md

 Stelle (Chat bot simulation) frees your mind of having to remember things you need to do.
 It is:
 - text-based
 - easy to learn
-- BLAZING FAST to use :fire: :fire: :fire:
+- BLAZING FAST to use

 Stelle functions using commands typed into the text box!
 A list of functional commands are provided below!